Japanese people in Egypt

 There is a small community of Japanese people in Egypt, mainly of expatriates from Japan.
-According to Japan's Ministry of Foreign affairs, there are about 1,051 Japanese residents in Egypt as of 2009.
+According to Japan's Ministry of Foreign affairs, there were about 1,051 Japanese residents in Egypt as of 2009.

 Overview

-Japanese Rail engineers and experts, who were dispatched by Japan International Cooperation Agency, have been coming to Cairo to provide technical guidance on inspection and repair work at Cairo Metro and Japanese firms "Kinki Sharyo Co." and the "Toshiba Corporation" have been contracted to produce the majority of the rolling stock for the project.
+Japanese Rail engineers and experts dispatched by the Japan International Cooperation Agency have been coming to Cairo to provide technical guidance on inspection and repair work at Cairo Metro.

+Japanese firms Kinki Sharyo Co. and the Toshiba Corporation were contracted to produce the majority of the rolling stock for the project.
 There is also a team of Japanese archaeologists working in Egypt for over 40 years.
-One of their major projects was radar scanning inside and outside the Great Pyramid and they have also conducted important work at Dashur and Abusir.
+One of their major projects was radar scanning inside and outside the Great Pyramid.
+The team has also conducted work at Dashur and Abusir.